Who we are

 Whether in China or the UK, Arthology remains committed to slow curating: holding space for artistic processes to unfold on their own terms.

-With a background in cultural journalism and art education, Mo brings over 30 years of experience into her curatorial work.
-Her early career in Kaifeng was rooted in documenting folk arts, traditional festivals, and rural life — experiences that continue to shape her curatorial focus on materiality, affect, and everyday aesthetics.
+Curator, writer, and cultural practitioner working across China and the UK.
+She is the founder of Arthology and currently serves as COO.
+With a background in cultural journalism and art education, Mo brings over 30 years of experience to her curatorial work.
+Her early career in Kaifeng was rooted in documenting folk arts, traditional festivals, and rural life experiences that continue to shape her curatorial focus on materiality, affect, and everyday aesthetics.
 Wei Mo’s exhibitions often engage with posthumanist and object-oriented theories, but without academic posturing.
 Instead, she lets materials speak.
-Her curatorial projects resist spectacle and speed, offering instead an environment of careful pacing, cross-generational dialogue, and open interpretation.